Lotti Brown header

 Kalanchoe nature journaling pageKalanchoe - 'Flaming Katy'

-Houseplants might not seem like 'nature' but they're absolutely little pots of nature which we've chosen to bring into our homes so that we can feel that all-important connection with nature, so they're perfect subjects for our nature journals - especially when poor weather or other reasons deter us from going outside.
+Houseplants might not seem like nature at first but they're absolutely little pots of nature which we've chosen to bring into our homes so that we can feel that all-important connection with nature, so they're perfect subjects for our nature journals - especially when poor weather or other reasons deter us from going outside.

 Just so are fruit and vegetables from the fridge or fruit bowl - a reminder that we need nature to sustain our lives...